yonasBSD/foot/README.md

   under the pointer up to, and until, the next space characters.

 <kbd>left</kbd> - **triple-click**
-: Selects the entire row
+: Selects the everything between enclosing quotes, or the entire row if not inside a quote.

+<kbd>left</kbd> - **quad-click**
+: Selects the entire row.

 <kbd>middle</kbd>
 : Paste from _primary_ selection